artem-ogre/CDT/README.md

 No installation is needed.
 For the demonstrator tool qmake project file is used.
 It could either be opened in QtCreator directly, or qmake can be used to generate project files (e.g., makefiles or MSVC-project)
 ### As compiled library
 Define `CDT_USE_AS_COMPILED_LIBRARY` and compile `CDT.cpp`

+## Details

+- Supports three ways of removing outer triangles:
+    - `eraseSuperTriangle`: produce a convex-hull
+    - `eraseOuterTriangles`: remove all outer triangles until a boundary defined by constraint edges
+    - `eraseOuterTrianglesAndHoles`: remove outer triangles and automatically detected holes.
+Starts from super-triangle and traverses triangles until outer boundary.
+Triangles outside outer boundary will be removed.
+Then traversal continues until next boundary.
+Triangles between two boundaries will be kept.
+Traversal to next boundary continues (this time removing triangles).
+Stops when all triangles are traversed.

+- Removing duplicate points and re-mapping constraint edges can be done using functions: `RemoveDuplicatesAndRemapEdges, RemoveDuplicates,  RemapEdges`

+- Uses William C. Lenthe's implementation of robust orientation and in-circle geometric predicates: https://github.com/wlenthe/GeometricPredicates.

+- Optionally depends on Boost for rtree implementation (finding closest point) and fall back for some std types on pre-C++11 compilers.
+Boost dependency can be easily be removed via defining `CDT_DONT_USE_BOOST_RTREE`.
+This replaces `nearestVertexRtree` with slower `nearestVertexRand`.

+- A demonstrator tool is included: requires Qt for GUI.
+When running demo-tool **make sure** that working directory contains folder `test files`.

 ## Using
 ### Synopsis